Timothy Francis Donovan Aaron

-Timothy Francis Donovan Aaron (1853–1929)was a New Jersey politician.
+Timothy Francis Donovan Aaron (1853–1929) was a New Jersey politician.

 Early life

-Donovan Aaron was born in London, England, in 1853 to Margaret (Crowley) and Timothy, or Corneilus Donovan.
+Aaron was born in London, England, in 1853 to Margaret (Crowley) and Timothy, or Corneilus Donovan.
 At age 18 months, Timothy migrated to New York City with Margaret.
 Timothy's father was a partner in a saloon in New York City with Young Barney Aaron, a champion bare knuckles boxer, and future boxing referee.
 Young Barney is a member of the International Boxing Hall of Fame.
 Timothy's father died when Tim was a young boy, and Margaret subsequently married Young Barney Aaron.
 Timothy eventually took Aaron as his last name out of respect for his stepfather.

 For three years as a young man, it is reported that Donovan Aaron worked in different law offices, but eventually realized that he had a talent for lettering.
 In 1890, Donovan Aaron, his wife Barbara (Volz), and children Annie, Florence (Frank), Mary and Grace moved to Jersey City.
 He worked as a letterer for 16 years with the Central Railroad of New Jersey, and eventually went into the sign lettering business himself.
 He also ran a boarding house on Long Street in Jersey City for many years.